Qiguozi-7/HSBC_training/README.md

 # HSBC_training
-This is for HSBC training
+This is for HSBC training!